dominickpastore/ruddr/docs/notifiers.rst

 **Configuration options:**

-Note that the configuration options are exactly the same as the timed notifier, since it shares the same exact polling behavior when systemd-networkd does not notify of changed IP addresses.
+Note that the configuration options are exactly the same as the timed notifier, since it uses the same exact polling behavior between notifications from systemd-networkd.

 ``iface``
    The network interface whose address should be checked.